yassinebelmamoun/yassinebelmamoun.github.io/content/first-article.md

-Title: My First Article
+Title: Hello World!
+This is the first article!
 Date: 2020-05-30 09:50
-Category: Test

-This article is the first article.
-This is a test.

-    :::python
-    print("There will be not line number here")

-yes

-    #!python
-    print("You can see the line number, right?")

-This is really great.
+Hello World!

+I finally decided to make a blog to share thoughts and notes.
+Anyway, here's the first post out of many to come.

+I will add a newsletter later.